LOADING ...

 Haskell Wexler: the hell are we doing in this bathroom?

-FZ: I'm going to . . .
-While you stand there and take pictures of that, I'm gonna tell you the, the plot of the movie.
+FZ: I'm going to . . . you stand there and take pictures of that, I'm gonna tell you the, the plot of the movie.
 Alright.
-Basically what we're going to do, today, is spend some time around the house while you meet the people that going to be photographing for the rest of the week . . . and we discuss some of the absurdities . . .
+Basically what we're going to do, today, is spend some time around the house while you meet the people that you're going to be photographing for the rest of the week . . . and we discuss some of the absurdities . . .

-Haskell Wexler:
+Haskell Absurdities?

-Guy From Alabama: You wanna a circle-jerk?
+Guy From Alabama: You wanna have a

 The who?